MoneyTools/MyMoney.Net/docs/Reports/RetirementPlanReport.md

 ![retirement networth](../Images/RetirementNetworth.png)

-The next chart shows where your retirement income is coming from, with different color bars for different types of income:
+The next chart shows where your retirement income is coming from, with different color bars for different types of income.
+The tallest bar is gross income needed to pay the taxes.
+The rest add up to the desired income you specified in the settings:

 ![retirement income](../Images/RetirementIncome.png)